-But in Tubbataha, the current almost systematically drift divessometimes sporty, which does not make things easier when you want to make images.
-For underwater photographers, Tubbataha is a big challenge ...
-For the preservation of the site, it is strictly forbidden to touch anything, it is not even allowed to ask even a finger in the sand to stabilize.
+But in Tubbataha, the current almost systematically drift dives, sometimes sporty, which does not facilitate things when we want to make images.
+For underwater photographers, this is quite a challenge & #8230; For the preservation of the site, it is strictly forbidden to touch anything, it is not even allowed to put even a finger in the sand to stabilize.

 It is therefore essential to perfectly control buoyancywithout even thinking about it.
 It's not really a destination I would recommend to novice divers.
 For your own safety, better have a minimum of experience, because some currents sometimes turn to the "washing machine" and when we are caught in it, it's not a part of fun (some of us have done the unpleasant experience).

 A minimum of 50 dives + Level 2 or Advanced Open Water is recommended by most diving liveaboards in Tubbataha.
 For my part, I think that as for Komodo, a more solid experience of about 100 dives is preferable, and that it is also a good thing to have already been in the current underwater.